Don1-tech/Mediasnooze/README.md

 # Mediasnooze
-developing a software application that controls the amount of time one spends on the internet to improve menatl health and overall wellbeing
+developing a software application that controls the amount of time one spends on the internet to improve mental health and overall wellbeing